In spite of Recruiter.com Group Inc.'s (NASDAQ:RCRT) recent upswing, most analysts remain bearish. - The Dwinnex

-In the latest session, Recruiter.com Group Inc. (NASDAQ: RCRT) closed at $0.54 down -16.92% from its previous closing price of $0.65.
-In other words, the price has decreased by -$0.1100 from its previous closing price.
-On the day, 2170007 shares were traded.
-RCRT stock price reached its highest trading level at $0.6499 during the session, while it also had its lowest trading level at $0.5121.
+In the latest session, Recruiter.com Group Inc. (NASDAQ: RCRT) closed at $0.75 up 23.02% from its previous closing price of $0.61.
+In other words, the price has increased by $+0.1403 from its previous closing price.
+On the day, 3434261 shares were traded.
+RCRT stock price reached its highest trading level at $0.7764 during the session, while it also had its lowest trading level at $0.6200.

 Top 5 Undervalued Stocks To Own In 2023